Bridging the Digital Divide

 • In 2020, iFoster provided over 10,000 laptops nationwide for distance learning.

-Tech Access Drives
+Tech Access Outcomes

 In 2016, iFoster had USC study 730 Los Angeles, Placer, and Madera transition-age foster youth who received our laptops.
 Results showed: